Danville Wings

-The Danville Wings were a Tier I ice hockey team that played the North American Hockey League from 1994 until 2003 when they moved to the United States Hockey League for the 2003–04 season.
-After that season, the team was relocated to Indianapolis, Indiana and renamed the Indiana Ice.
-The Wings played their home games at the David S. Palmer Arena in Danville, Illinois.
+The Danville Iron are a Tier III ice hockey team that plays in the United States Hockey League as a 2026–27 season expansion franchise.
+The Iron will play their home games at the David S. Palmer Arena in Danville, Illinois.

 History

 The Western Michigan Wolves first started play in Kalamazoo in the 1988–89 NAHL season.
 The team rebranded themselves as the Kalamazoo Jr. Wings that next season.
 The Jr. Wings won the Robertson Cup in the 1990–91 and 1992–93 seasons.
 The franchise was purchased by rock promoter Jay Goldberg and then relocated to Danville, Illinois after the 1993–94 season.

+The Danville Wings were a Tier I ice hockey team that played the North American Hockey League from 1994 until 2003 when they moved to the United States Hockey League for the 2003–04 season.
+After that season, the team was relocated to Indianapolis, Indiana and renamed the Indiana Ice.
+The Wings played their home games at the David S. Palmer Arena in Danville, Illinois.

 The Danville Wings would play in the NAHL for nine seasons, winning the Robertson Cup in 2000.
 After the 2002–03 season, the Wings would move to the United States Hockey League.
 They only played for one season there before the team was bought as a replacement for the Indianapolis Ice of the pro Central Hockey League, who were moved to Topeka, Kansas after the 2003–04 season.